simon-ritchie/apysc/docs_src/source/timer_delay.md

 ## Set the FPS enum value to the delay argument

 You can also pass the `FPS` (frames per second) enum value to the `delay` argument.
-If the `FPS.FPS_60` is specified, a timer delay will be 60 frames per second (16.6666667 milliseconds).
-Likely, the `FPS.FPS_30` is specified, a timer delay will be 30 frames per second (33.3333333 milliseconds).
+For example, if the `FPS.FPS_60` is specified, a timer delay becomes 60 frames per second (16.6666667 milliseconds).
+Likely, the `FPS.FPS_30` is specified, a timer delay becomes 30 frames per second (33.3333333 milliseconds).

 ```py
 # runnable